yuanz03/tp/docs/DeveloperGuide.md

     * 1d1.
 PlayBook shows an error message.

       Use case ends.

+* 2a.
+Player was a captain.

+  * 2a1.
+PlayBook removes their captain status.
+  * 2a2.
+PlayBook notifies the user.

+    Use case ends.

 **Use case: UC06 - Assign an injury status to a player**